 8. Finding films that suit us a family is becoming more difficult.
 This last weekend we saw ‘Wonder’, it worked for two adults and a 10-year-old perfectly.
 It’s about a child who is different and the challenges he faces from other children.
 Hollywood heartwarming.

 9. Blogs I’m currently loving: Kerry Villiers, all round interiors and stylish home loveliness.
-This was a standout post for me: 13 Quotes to Beat Procrastination.
+This was a standout post for me:.
 Wrote the woman who should be doing her tax return.

 10. The water lily flowered in our small urban pond.